mdenet-education-competition-2023/mdenet-education-competition-2023-euanChalmers02/README.md

 # MDENet Education Competition 2024

 # UML Class Diagram And Epsilon
-NOTE: i do not know if this will work fully has not been well tested.
+NOTE: I do not know if this will work fully; it has not been well tested.

 ## What I have created
 I created a set of activities that allows a student to practise learning EVL, EOL and EGL in the context of UML.
-Ideally, I would have liked to have created an education platform tool something similar to Section 3 (building off of the UML 2 package [^1]) but due to some technical difficulties with docker, I wasn't able to get this running instead I have created a partial meta-model for class diagrams in Emfatic (x).
+Ideally, I would have liked to have created an education platform tool something similar to Section 3 (building off of the UML 2 package [^1]) but due to some technical difficulties with docker, I wasn't able to get this running. instead I have created a partial meta-model for class diagrams in Emfatic (x).
 This is then used to evaluate against the example XMI UML class diagrams.

 ## Motivations & Usecase
 -base rules